Information updated February 2020

-For those who love to fly airplanes – or jump out of them – the Winsted Municipal Airport is an exhilarating place to spend a day.
+For those who love to fly airplanes, the Winsted Municipal Airport is an exhilarating place to spend a day.

 Paschke was involved with the airport for 35 years, and served as airport commission chair since 1988.
 He was also the airport manager, monitoring and conducting maintenance at the facility, and calling in the status of the runway.

 Maintenance and improvements to keep the airport a viable asset to the city and its hangar owners have been done through annual capital improvement projects, with the majority of costs paid for through federal funding.
 Recommendations and priorities of various upgrades are made by the airport commission, with final approval given by the Winsted City Council.

 Winsted’s airport commission was reinstated at the beginning of 2018.
 The commission includes: